janekdb/scalacraft-domain/README.md

 A consequence of Rule 3 being applied is an increase in the number of strings or alternative representations that will pattern match.

-##### Rule 4 - No Information Waste
+##### Rule 4 - Maximum Loss Free Information Conversion

+This rule has two parts related to the information taken when matching.
+The first part tells us to use all the information we take.
+The second part is an directive to consume as much information as possible.
+These two aspects are elaborated on in the text that follows.

+###### Full Information Utilisation

 When an alternative representation is matched and the extracted values are used to create an instance then it must be possible to create an alternative representation that contains the same information as the initial alternative representation.

 For example if the string "2<3<5<7" is matched and if we regard the information that is present in this string as,

  - a set of integers
  - an ordering relationship between these integers